Fauci urges Americans to get any of the three COVID-19 vaccines available

 The U.S. government authorized Johnson & Johnson’s single-dose COVID-19 vaccine on Saturday, making it the third to be available in the country following ones from Pfizer/BioNTech and Moderna.
 Both of those vaccines require two doses and need to be shipped frozen.
 The J&J vaccine can be shipped and stored at normal refrigerator temperatures.

-The J&J vaccine is expected to get final approval for widespread use on Sunday, and shipments are expected to begin Sunday or Monday.
+The J&J vaccine was given final approval for widespread use on Sunday.

 Both the Pfizer and Moderna vaccines showed higher efficacy rates in trials that used two doses versus J&J’s single-shot vaccine.
 However, Fauci and other experts say direct comparison is difficult because the trials had different goals and J&J’s was conducted while more contagious new variants of the virus were circulating.